YOPll/Funbot/README.md

 # Funbot
-Discord bot that when you type "*leet || *rainbowme" , it posts your profil with some cool effect.
-Topics Resources
+Discord bot that when you type "*leet || *rainbowme" , it posts your profil with some cool effect. test